-Lizzy Yarnold won Great Britain's first gold medal of the Sochi 2014 Winter Olympics after dominating the women's skeleton from start to finish.
-Yarnold, 25, produced a solid final run to finish 0.97 seconds ahead of Noelle Pikus-Pace of United States.
-Britain claimed the skeleton title for the second successive Winter Olympics after Amy Williams won gold at the 2010 Vancouver Games.
-It is Britain's second medal in Sochi and 10th gold in Winter Games history.
+Lizzy Yarnold won Team GB’s first gold medal of the Sochi 2014 Olympic Winter Games after dominating the women's skeleton from start to finish.
+Great Britain claimed the skeleton title for the second successive Winter Olympics after Amy Williams won gold at the 2010 Vancouver Games.

-A reasonably late starter at the age of 20, Lizzy Yarnold first started participating in Skeleton after applying for the UK Sport and EIS Talent ID Campaign, Girls4Gold where she was spotted as having huge potential in the sport.
+A reasonably late starter at the age of 20, Yarnold first started participating in skeleton after applying for the UK Sport and EIS Talent ID Campaign, Girls4Gold, where she was spotted as having huge potential in the sport.
 Despite having never done it before, Yarnold fell in love with sliding and has never looked back.